 Opening hours: 9 am – 12 am

 If you’ve never seen an ancient village built up over a hillside, then you would definitely get excited to see Kang Village.
 The architecture of the village is fascinating.
 The houses are built in a way that the roof of one house is another house’s front yard.
 The people who still live here are so kind and simple.
 Watching the people still caring for each other and helping one another, just melts your heart.
 Visitors believe autumn is the best season to visit Kang Village because of the colorful leaves along the river that makes an outstanding scenery.
-The fresh air, a beautiful view with a calm atmosphere is all you need to tramp around and relax for some moments.
+The fresh air and a beautiful view with a calm atmosphere are all you need to tramp around and relax for a moment.
 Having both views of mountains and rivers is just a gift to appreciate life and enjoy the moment.
 That’s all traveling is about.